Course

 Basic Background Knowledge Requirements for SolidWorks Workshop:

-No SolidWorks experience is required.
-Familiarity with other CAD platforms (Fusion 360, Onshape, Inventor, etc.) is welcome but not expected.
+SolidWorks experience is not required, but familiarity with general CAD platforms (Fusion 360, Onshape, Inventor, etc.) is expected.

 Engineering & Graphic Communication Basics